Top 30+ Celtic Symbols And Their Meanings

 Celtic Eternity Knot Symbols

-The Eternity Knot consists of a single interwoven and winding line.
-It has various versions, but the basic form always remains unchanged.
-Among the Celts, this sign is associated with mystical beings and symbolizes the cycle of life, death, and rebirth.
-In Buddhism, the Eternity Knot expresses the concept that everything in this world is interconnected and interdependent.
-In contemporary pop culture, it is used as an embodiment of endless love and friendship.
+The eternity knot consists of a single intertwining and winding line.
+It has different variations, but the basic form always remains the same.
+In the Celts, this sign is associated with mystical beings and symbolizes the cycle of Life, death, and rebirth.
+In Buddhism, the “knot of eternity” expresses the concept of interconnectedness and interdependence of all things in this world.
+In modern pop culture, it is used as a personification of endless love and friendship.

 22 Five Fold Symbol